duke-compsci290-spring2018/final-project-team-12/README.md

  The structure of our application resonates with some aspects of Scrum.
 Participants can vote on challenges and point values/rewards associated with these challenges.
 The more interesting aspects of our application will be found in the means of confirming the completion of challenges, analyzing/visualizing player/challenge data, and the structure of our data.

+## Site Usage

+-a fake admin button is provided on login so that you may test the site (without us having to disclose Google Account Login information)
+Normally one would proceed to Login with Google (Through OAuth 2.0).
+This will log them in to their existing account or will make a new account for them.
+One can also proceed as a guest (no login), but in this case they cannot play the game, only observe.

 ## Features

 ## Web Service / JSON Data Served